Technology Transfer Ombuds-Person Objective

 Information about LLNL's Technology Transfer Ombuds-Person will be displayed prominently on the Laboratory's web site with a description of the role, types of issues to be addressed, and contact information.
 This same information will be provided to all existing licensees and CRADA partners.

 Although it is expected that the Technology Transfer Ombuds-Person will respond to most requests, there may be times when the Ombuds-Person may not agree to assist a requester.
-If, for example, the complaint regards disagreement with a law, federal regulation, or DOE or Lawrence Livermore National Security policy, the requester will be referred elsewhere as appropriate.
+If, for example, the complaint regards disagreement with a law, federal regulation, DOE policies, or Lawrence Livermore National Security policies, the requester will be referred elsewhere as appropriate.

 It is anticipated that many complaints received by the Technology Transfer Ombuds-Person may require working with a variety of LLNL organizations to investigate the particulars of the dispute or complaint.